 And yes, DO try the Mole Poblano (spicy chocolate), you’ll get addicted to it before you know it.

 Day 6 & 7: Oaxaca & Monte Alban

 From Puebla you can take a bus to Oaxaca, the price is about 300 pesos and it takes 4 hours or so.

-Oaxaca City is one of my favorite ones since it has the perfect mixture of colonial and indigenous feeling.
-On your first day I suggest you to visit the ruins of Monte Alban, the greatest masterpiece of the Zapotecan Culture.
+Oaxaca City is one of my favorite ones since it has the perfect mixture of colonial and indigenous feelings.
+On your first day, I suggest you visit the ruins of Monte Alban, the greatest masterpiece of the Zapotecan Culture.

 Take some time to explore the city (check out the Best Things to do in Oaxaca here) and remember to pay a visit to the Museum of Santo Domingo to see some of the jewels found at Monte Alban.

 During your second day you could take a trip to the amazing ruins of Mitla and the petrified waterfalls of Hierve El Agua, just remember to come back before it’s dark because you have a long ride ahead of you.

 From Oaxaca City, Palenque is 14 hours away by bus (departure time 17:00) and it costs about 700 pesos.
 It might be a good idea to get some provisions for the long journey and to take advantage of the many 10 minutes stops it makes for you to go to the toilet.